 You will be restricted from selling your securities for an indefinite period.
-However, the Partnership intends to implement a Liquidity Event (as defined herein) on or before September 30, 2017, which is anticipated to be a tax-deferred exchange of Units for redeemable shares of a mutual fund corporation.
+However, the Partnership intends to implement a Liquidity Event (as defined herein) on or before September 30, 2019, which is anticipated to be a tax-deferred exchange of Units for securities of a Liquidity Vehicle (as defined herein).
 See Items 2.2 and 10.